What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 The top of the picture is a group of famous scientists from the 1940s.
 People like this are responsible for developing our modern world.
 They give us advances in medicine and medical treatments to engineering and electronics.

 Those who seek the truth using evidence include all branches of scientific inquiry.
 There are several scientific branches of investigation, everything from archeology botanists to physicists.
 Any person or group contributing to help humanity is worthy of respect and support.
 We support those seeking the truth using verifiable evidence and processes.
 And we reject those preaching fiction as truths.

 Learn to Trust Those Who Seek The Truth

 The most curious thing has been happening across the globe.
 Against scientific advice and evidence, an arrogant leader removed the pandemic teams’ funding to stop a global disaster.
-These teams proved to be effective averted several previous biological outbreaks in the last 15 years.
+These teams proved to be effective and averted several previous biological outbreaks in the last 15 years.

 So, now we have a global event that will change our society for the foreseeable future.
 All because those in power rejected solid science to make a political statement.
-Even though science is clearly the answer, people continue to reject the advice of biological and medical experts.
+Even though science is the answer, people continue to reject the advice of biological and medical experts.
 They refuse to be vaccinated or use face masks to help stop the spreading of viral disease.